T-duality simplifies bulk-boundary correspondence: the noncommutative case: Bulk and boundary algebras

 \section{Bulk and boundary algebras}

-To reflect physical features of the problem, such as Brillouin zones, we introduce some lattices.
-On the geometric side, let $L$, $M$, and $N= L\oplus M$ be lattices of maximal rank in the vector spaces $U$, $V$, and $W = U\oplus V$, of dimension $1$, $d-1$, and $d$, respectively, with $d\geq 1$. $W$ will be associated with the bulk, $V$ with the boundary directions, and $U$ with the direction transverse to the boundary.
-We concentrate here on the case where the boundary has codimension 1, so that $U \cong \real$ and $L \cong \integer$, though the arguments have been written to suggest a way to include higher-codimensional boundaries.
-The main differences lie in the parity of the $K$-groups linked by Connes--Thom maps and the fact that there can be Mackey obstructions for the boundary.
+We proceed to construct the bulk and boundary algebras $\ce, \cb$, as well as their T-duals $\wh{\ce}, \wh{\cb}$, which appear in the long exact sequences \eqref{hexagon1}, \eqref{hexagon2} in the previous section.
+Let $L$, $M$, and $N= L\oplus M$ be lattices of maximal rank in the vector spaces $U\cong\RR$, $V\cong\RR^{d-1}$, and $W = U\oplus V\cong\RR^d$, with $d\geq 1$. $W$ will be associated with the bulk, $V$ with the boundary directions, and $U\cong\RR$ with the direction transverse to the boundary\footnote{Although we concentrate here on the case where the boundary has codimension 1, our notation and arguments have been written to suggest a way to include higher-codimensional boundaries.
+The main differences lie in the parity of the $K$-groups linked by Connes--Thom maps and the fact that there can be Mackey obstructions for the boundary.}.

-Usually, it is only the additive group structure of the spaces and lattices which appears in actions as automorphisms of the algebras.
-In all the physical examples that we will consider, $\ce$ is a $C^*$-algebra equipped with commuting actions $\tau: V\to \aut(\ce)$ and $\alpha: L\to \aut(\ce)$.
+Usually, it is only the additive group structure of the spaces and lattices which appears in actions as algebra automorphisms.
+In all the physical examples that we will consider, $\ce$ is a $C^*$-algebra equipped with commuting actions $\tau: V\cong\RR^{d-1}\to \aut(\ce)$ and $\alpha: L\cong\ZZ\to \aut(\ce)$.
 Physically, $\tau$ is supposed to encode information about translational symmetries parallel to the boundary\footnote{There may be no such symmetries even if the boundary occupies $n\geq 1$ dimensions, for instance, it may not be completely straight.
-Generally speaking, the collection of boundary symmetries determine what topological invariants may be associated to it, and the more symmetries there are, the more boundary invariants are available.}, while $\alpha$ encodes a transverse $\ZZ$-covariance (e.g.\ with respect to the position of the boundary).
+Generally speaking, the collection of boundary symmetries determine what topological invariants may be associated to it, and the more symmetries there are, the more boundary invariants are available.}, while $\alpha$ encodes a transverse $L$-covariance (e.g.\ with respect to the position of the boundary).
 We will often write $\alpha^\ell$ for the action of $\ell\in L \cong\integer$, so that $\alpha$ will be used both for the action and for its generator.